Holomorphic approximation: the legacy of Weierstrass, Runge, Oka-Weil, and Mergelyan: Weighted Approximation in spaces

-Recall that a compact set $K\subset \C^{n}$ is said to be {\em uniformly $H$-convex} if there exist a sequence $\varepsilon_{j}>0$ converging to $0$, a constant $c>1$, and a sequence of pseudoconvex domains $D_{j}\subset \C^n$ such that $K\subset D_{j}$ and $\varepsilon_{j}\leq {\rm dist}(K,\C^{n}\setminus D_{j})\leq c\varepsilon_{j}$ for $j=1,2,\ldots$.
 This terminology is due to E.\ M.\ \v Cirka \cite{Chirka1969} who showed that uniform H-convexity implies a Mergelyan-like approximation property for holomorphic functions; however, the condition was used in $L^2$ approximation results already by L.\ H\"ormander and J.\ Wermer \cite{HormanderWermer1968} in 1968 (see Remark \ref{rem:HWadmissible}).
 A related notion is that of a {\em strong Stein neighborhood basis} (which holds in particular for strongly hyperconvex domains); we refer to the paper by S.\ {\c S}ahuto{\u g}lu \cite{Sahutoglu2012}.
 It seems an open problem whether any of these conditions for the closure $K=\overline D$ of a smoothly bounded pseudoconvex domain $D\Subset \C^n$ implies the Mergelyan property for the algebra $\Acal(K)$.